skdunnigan/skdunnigan/README.md

 - 🌱 I’m currently learning how to build my first shiny-based application to be able to share the GTMNERR SWMP data with others.
 This is my first large shiny project.

-- 🔬 I am serving as project manager for an in-house project linking the GTMNERR's long-term plankton monitoring data with it's SWMP data.
-My colleagues on the project are Dr. Nikki Dix, [Gabriela Canas](https://github.com/gcanas1), and [Olivia Roorbach](https://github.com/oroorbach).
+- 🔬 I am working to integrate my team and to collaboratively work with Quarto and GitHub in our projects.

 ### Experience